Building a global network of scientists ready to act when crisis hits

 Growing a global network of researchers

-The International Science Reserve has rapidly seeded a network of scientists who are poised to respond to the next big crisis.
-Over 1,200+ scientists have joined from across physical, life, earth, and behavioral sciences, from 90+ countries, seeking highly-focused, intensive, international collaboration needed for global solutions.
+Recognized by Fast Company as a World Changing Idea, the International Science Reserve has rapidly seeded a network of scientists who are poised to respond to the next big crisis.
+Over 2,000 scientists have joined from across physical, life, earth, and behavioral sciences, from 100 countries, seeking highly-focused, intensive, international collaboration needed for global solutions.

 Supporting access to open resources

 With private and public sector partners, such as IBM, UL Solutions, Google, and Pfizer, and the National Science Foundation, the ISR matches scientists to specialized resources needed during a crisis.
 This equips experts to respond faster and more effectively with scientific and technical problem-solving.

 The International Science Reserve runs online scenario-planning, or readiness exercises, for scientists to explore different ways to apply their existing research to specific crisis situations.
 By rehearsing what would happen in a real crisis, scientists can work together and build collaboration in advance.